MATON - MASTERSOUND

 This is perhaps a particularly subjective topic, in that the neck on this guitar happens to suit my hand.
 Apart from a slight tweak to lower the action, the guitar setup is fundamentally unchanged from when I purchased it.
 The Maton MS500 will cope nicely with pretty much any style of playing or musical genre.
 This makes the MS500 a useful and if nothing else, a very practical guitar to have on hand.
 All the better for not having any noticeable and/or annoying quirks.

 Another item worth mentioning is the overall physical balance of the Mastersound guitar.
 In a nutshell, it hangs well.
 While not as light-weight as a Strat (and without those ergonomic shaved upper edges for the right arm and hip), the MS500 is certainly not a heavy or uncomfortable guitar.
 You should be able to gig with it and not end up with your guitar strap requiring surgical removal from your shoulder.
+Don't laugh, I had an Ibanez Gibson Record copy with a solid walnut body that was painful to rehearse or gig with for more than an hour.
+Mind you the low impedance pickups alone added at least a kilo.

 The versatility of the MS500 is one of its really impressive features.
 Maton's choice of a Single Coil neck pickup and Dual Coil bridge pickup works very well.
 The apparent output levels are well matched and when used together the pickups produce a very nice crisp and slightly out of phase tone.